Our Team

 Sarah Dieleman Perry

-Director of Economic Opportunity (she/her)
+Vice President of Economic Mobility (she/her)

 sarah@neighborhoodallies.org